aekanshgoel/COVID-19_scRNAseq/README.md

 ## Dataset Information

-The dataset contains gene-expression and week labels: COVID Severity (Severe, Mild and Normal) which contains 23,189 Cells and 1,999 Genes.
+The dataset contains a gene expression matrix of 23,189 cells and 1,999 genes.
+Each cell has a COVID severity label (Normal, Mild, or Severe) based on the clinical severity label of its patient of origin.

 ## Libraries